 Because paid marketing campaigns often deal with third parties like bloggers, social media influencers and other content creators, it’s important that you’re able to keep track of these factors and stay on top of them to make sure your timeline is kept on track.
 With this template, it’s simple to sort this schedule by plans, appointments, expected coverage dates and more.
 When the coverage comes in you can set them as live or completed, so when you swap back to the macro view of your campaign you can tell from a glance whether you’re on target or not.
 This is useful not just from an overall coverage perspective, but it’s great as a helpful way of keeping an eye on your overall budget.

 Creative thinking is vital for marketing campaigns so it’s worth remembering to use this system to track any exciting new ideas for coverage you or your team might have.
-You can simply define each idea and sort it into the ‘idea’ section, then once it’s fleshed out a bit and you want to move with it you send it over to ‘planned’.
+You can simply define each idea and sort it into the ‘idea’ section of the paid marketing campaign template, then once it’s fleshed out a bit and you want to move with it you send it over to ‘planned’.
 From there, once it’s actioned it will naturally move from ‘live’ to ‘completed.’
 Developing and implementing ideas like this is a great way of encouraging creativity in your team, especially if you use Hive chat to talk it all over.
 Encouraging collaboration like this is a win-win — not only do you encourage creative collaboration, but you’ll also boost morale on the team.
 You’ll find people more likely to engage personally with their work, and when that happens you’re guaranteed to come up with the kind of ideas that will make your product stand out from the crowd.

 Collaboration is incredibly important for dynamic teams and that’s why Hive chat lets you share anything you’re working on instantly by dragging and dropping into the group chat.
 Making sure you regularly use the chat functionality is key to the ongoing success of your project!